ilhamhmdn/notifshot/README.md

 recipientId,email,phone
 REC001,alice@example.com,+60123456781
 REC002,bob@example.com,+60123456782
+REC003,charlie@example.com,+60123456783
 ```

 6. Click **Create Campaign**
-7. You will be redirected to the Campaign Detail page where you can watch live delivery stats update in real time
+7. You will be redirected to the Campaign Detail page where live delivery stats update in real time

 ---